AbrahamAlarcon/AbrahamAlarcon/README.md

 - 👀 I’m interested in media streaming
 - 🌱 I’m currently learning AWS EMR
 - 💞️ I’m looking to collaborate on streaming projects
-- 📫 How to reach me, abraham.alarcon@gmail.com
+- 📫 How to reach me, discord AbrahamAlarcon#7044

 <!---
 AbrahamAlarcon/AbrahamAlarcon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.